robhaj/js-array-and-string-manipulation/exercises.md

   ans => ['alpha', 'beta', 'delta', 'epsilon', 'gamma']
 ```

-For the next X questions, simply return the answer.
+For the next set of questions, simply return the answer.
 The original array/arrays should not be modified.

 Using ```.slice()```